 A pioneer of esotericism

 In Vienna, Reichenbach had a seminal encounter for the rest of his life, which his biographer Schrötter describes as follows: “It happened at the beginning of May 1844 that Reichenbach was consulted one day by the Viennese doctor Eisenstein about certain peculiar phenomena which he had observed in the hospital bed.
-It was a case of catalepsy (Note from the Red: = Rigidity, state of tension in the muscles; is considered a symptom of schizophrenia.
-The cataleptic state can also be induced artificially through hypnosis.), in which the patient in question expressed extraordinary irritability to the influence of magnets which were brought near her, furthermore perceived light impressions in great darkness where other persons could not see anything.
+It was a case of catalepsy (Note: = rigidity, state of tension of the muscles; considered a symptom of schizophrenia).
+The cataleptic state can also be induced artificially by hypnosis), in which the patient in question expressed extraordinary irritability to the influence of magnets which were brought near her, furthermore perceived light impressions in great darkness where other persons could not see anything.
 As a result of a visit which Reichenbach was induced to make to that patient, he wondered whether the emanations of a magnet might also be visible.
 An experiment in this sense was therefore organized by him, which in fact completely confirmed Reichenbach's conjecture.
 As Reichenbach pursued this striking new fact with great zeal from that moment on, he was drawn into that long series of physical-physiological investigations which he later referred to as 'odische' or 'on od and sensitivity' in several smaller treatises and has published larger works. "

 Reichenbach soon came to first results through further experiments with various media, which can be summarized as follows: